ADVOCATING FOR THE RESILIENT, EFFICIENT, RELIABLE AND COST-EFFECTIVE MOVEMENT OF CARGO

 NZCCO members require a range of shipping services that are sustainable and competitive.
 We require shipping lines to call into New Zealand with the required frequency, capacity and reliability that enables NZ Inc to effectively compete in global markets.

 New Zealand is a long way from its key trading partners therefore reliable services to deliver freight in a timely manner are critical to the competitiveness of New Zealand.

-In particular, the shipping lines need to actively engage with the shippers to ensure empty containers are available with the appropriate lead time for packing and vessel schedules are adhered to.
+In particular, the shipping lines need to actively engage with shippers to ensure empty containers are available with the appropriate lead time for packing and vessel schedules are adhered to.
 Any changes or blank sailings need to be communicated in a timely fashion to enable the shippers to react to this.